-Assisted hatching is a technology which helps embryos to get attached to the womb of a woman.
-Pregnancy will not take place till the human embryo hatches.
+Laser Assisted hatching is a technology which helps embryos to get attached to the womb of a woman.
+Pregnancy will not take place until the human embryo hatches.

 It has been observed that pregnancy rates for IVF with assisted hatching are higher as compared to those done without hatching.
-Rate of embryo implantation and pregnancy is much higher with the use of this technique.
+The rate of embryo implantation and pregnancy is much higher with the use of this technique.

 Once they are placed back into the womb, they keep on growing till day 5 which is five days post oocyte retrieval.
 At this time, the embryos are multicellular and are segregated into a cell mass in the inside and there is a cover on the exterior.
 It is known as Trophectoderm.
 This embryo is referred to as a blastocyst.
 The blastocyst starts expanding and cracks open the cover from the zona.
 It comes out in this manner and this process is called as “hatching”

-Zona pellucida will harden during the cleavage of the early foetus.
+Zona pellucida will harden during the cleavage of the early fetus.
 This is a normal development with an aim to keep the cells in the egg safely together.
-For in vitro fertilisation and micro insemination to take place the eggs are removed taking it away from the natural environment.
-In this procedure, egg shells tend to harden faster as compared to normally fertilised eggs.
+For in vitro fertilization and micro insemination to take place the eggs are removed taking it away from the natural environment.
+In this procedure, egg shells tend to harden faster as compared to normally fertilized eggs.

 Women who are over the age of 37 will usually tend to produce eggs which have a harder zona pellucida as compared to younger women.
 The same also goes for women with a high level of follicle stimulating hormone (FSH).
 This can be diagnosed from a blood sample.